-Supplemental vitamin K can be found in the 3 following forms: synthetic K1; menaquinone-4 (MK-4), which is structurally similar to K1; and natural, long-chain menaquinone-7 (MK-7), which provides the highest vitamin K activity.
-Structural variations between K1 and K2 impact their bioavailability and bioactivity.
+Supplemental vitamin K can be found in the 3 following forms: synthetic K1; menaquinone-4 (MK-4), which is structurally similar to K1; and natural, long-chain menaquinone-7 (MK-7), which provides the highest vitamin K activity.4 Structural variations between K1 and K2 impact their bioavailability and bioactivity.
 Menaquinone-7, with its longer side chain, is very hydrophobic.
-Compared with K1, the physiochemical properties of MK-7 make it highly transportable by plasma lipoproteins, increase its extrahepatic (bones, arteries, etc) availability, and result in its long half-life.
-Significant in the structural variations between K1 and MK-7 demonstrated better bioavailability and utilization of MK-7.
+Compared with K1, the physiochemical properties of MK-7 make it highly transportable by plasma lipoproteins, increase its extrahepatic (bones, arteries, etc) availability, and result in its long half-life.^{2.5.6} Findings from a series of studies comparing the in vivo properties of orally administered K1 and MK-7 demonstrated better bioavailability and utilization of MK-7.2